jayacotton/cpm3-8080-serial/README.md

 Altmon was added to the project, its been modified to boot cpm3 directly.
 To run altmon goto start+3.
 To boot CPM goto start.    i.e.  enter the address on the address switches, examine and press run.

+XMODEM.COM was added to provide a way to load code onto the CPM3/8080 machine.
+The best command to use is xmodem <filename> /r /x0 /q